 Location: Manitowoc, Wisconsin & Abilene, Texas

-Challenge: large equipment impacting horizontal sliding doors – safety, downtime, cold work area
+Challenge: Large vehicles that influence horizontal sliding doors - safety, downtime, cold work space

 Door Model: HDXL9, HDL23-DD, HDC-DD (7 doors)

-An existing large yacht storage building was converted to a windmill tower production facility.
-The large space was perfect for fabricating and assembling massive sections of towers in preparation for shipment to field installation.
-However, the horizontal sliding doors required 3-4 men to open, frequently struggling with ice and snow in the door tracks; one time dislodging the door completely.
-This was a serious worker safety concern as well as an inefficient operation.
-Several other types of large hangar doors were considered for similar cost, however lead times were much longer than for a TNR door.
+A large yacht storage building has been converted into a wind generation unit.
+This huge space was perfect for manufacturing and assembling sections of massive lathes awaiting shipment to the installation site.
+However, opening horizontal sliding doors required 3-4 workers who regularly wrestled with frost and snow in the guide rails.
+The door has even come out of its tracks completely.
+This situation created a recurring security problem for employees and inefficient operation.
+Other types of large hangar doors were considered with similar prices, but the preparation times were much longer than for the TNR gate.